EisukeUeda-eng/Gacha-Simulation/README.md

 # Gatcha-Simulation

-This is a program that simulates how much it would cost to complete the "gacha" containing seven different prizes.
-Additionally, the results of the simulation are saved in a CSV file.
+This program simulates how much it would cost to complete a “gacha” with 7 different prizes.
+The simulation results are saved in a CSV file.